-The DSTS CS-WG will pursue the following deliverables:
+The DSTS_CS-WG will pursue the following deliverables:

-- 1. An assessment of the digital tool needs of and challenges for key stakeholders (see above), in crisis situations - 2.
+- 1. An assessment of the digital tool needs of and challenges for key stakeholders (see above), focusing on the data that is needed in the immediate crisis situation, and for immediate decision making.
+This should also provide insight into what is necessary at other stages of a crisis, e.g., during preparation, mitigation, recovery, or rebuilding. - 2.
 Three Case Studies describing the needs and challenges as outlined above in specific areas.
-We currently envisage case studies on 1) earthquakes and 2) typhoons, with a third yet to be determined, but this may change depending on the interests of the WG members.
+We currently envisage case studies on 1) earthquakes and 2) typhoons, 3) wildfires (these use cases are still under consideration and may change).
+Each case study will include a definition of the boundaries of the immediate crisis situation for the particular use case.